quicwg/ops-drafts/draft-ietf-quic-manageability.md

 an Initial packet with the Server Hello, a Handshake packet with the rest of the server's side of the TLS handshake, and initial 1-RTT data, if present.

+The Client Hello datagram, Server Hello datagram, and Initial Completion datagram, which all contain a QUIC Initial Packet, must be at least 1200 octets long.
+This protects against amplification attacks and verify the network path meets minimum Maximum Transmission Unit (MTU) requirements.
+This is usually accomplished with either the addition of PADDING frames to the Initial packet, or coalescing of the Initial Packet with packets from other encryption contexts.

-The content of QUIC Initial packets are encrypted using Initial Secrets, which are derived from a per-version constant and the client's destination connection ID; they are therefore observable by any on-path device that knows the per-version constant; we therefore consider these as visible in our illustration.
+The content of QUIC Initial packets are encrypted using Initial Secrets, which are derived from a per-version constant and the client's destination connection ID; they are therefore observable by any on-path device that knows the per-version constant.
+We therefore consider these as visible in our illustration.
 The content of QUIC Handshake packets are encrypted using keys established during the initial handshake exchange, and are therefore not visible.